Behavior specialists: supporting patients as they seek lasting changePosted on 06/16/20 03:11:pm

 Working with patients has helped Rochelle grow personally, too.
 “Working every day to help people face their fears and anxieties has caused me to look at myself and say, if they can do it, so can I!”

 If you or someone you know is struggling with mental health, Rogers offers specialized, evidence-based treatment nationwide.
-Call 800-767-4411 or request a free, confidential screening online.
+Call 800-767-4411 for our Brown Deer, Oconomowoc, and West Allis locations, 888-927-2203, or request a free, confidential screening online.

-If you are interested in becoming a behavioral specialist or exploring other career opportunities with Rogers, visit rogersbh.org/careers.
+If you are interested in becoming a behavior specialist or exploring other career opportunities with Rogers, visit rogersbh.org/careers.